Indoor Water Use

 Some of you may remember when the standard first changed back in 1994, the technology wasn’t fully developed and performance lagged.
 You may have needed to flush more than once or sacrifice low showerhead pressure.
 Fortunately, technology has advanced and the plumbing fixtures of today are very high quality with outstanding performance.
 Look for the EPA WaterSense labels that indicate water-efficient products that are backed by independent third party certification and meet EPA’s specifications for water efficiency and performance.

 As of January 1, 2016 the new California high-efficiency plumbing standards went into effect for all plumbing fixtures sold and installed within the state.
 These standards are in line with the EPA WaterSense specifications and are as follows:

 - Toilets - maximum flush volumes of 1.28 gallons per flush (gpf)

-- Sink faucets - maximum flow rate of 1.5 gallons per minute (gpm) for bathroom faucets and 1.8 gpm for kitchen faucets (kitchen faucets may increase to 2.2 gpm temporarily for filling pots with water)
+- Sink faucets - maximum flow rate of 1.2 gallons per minute (gpm) for bathroom faucets and 1.8 gpm for kitchen faucets (kitchen faucets may increase to 2.2 gpm temporarily for filling pots with water)